intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

   specification.

-The robustness principle has been hugely influential in shaping the design of the Internet and the systems that use Internet protocols.
+The robustness principle has been hugely influential in shaping the design of the Internet and systems that use Internet protocols.
 Many consider the application of the robustness principle to be instrumental in the success of the Internet as well as the design of interoperable protocols in general.